lowRISC/lowrisc-site/content/docs/diplomacy/index.md

 As for lowRISC, we use the Rocket-Chip as the internal SoC architecture while extends it with a top level AXI interconnects implemented using SystemVerilog (SV) rather than Chisel.
-This allow further system extension for engineers and companies who would prefer SystemVerilog.
+This allows further system extension for engineers and companies who would prefer SystemVerilog.
 However, the devices added to the extended AXI buses should be coherently controlled by the Rocket-Chip with no difference with the Chisel devices hanging on the internal TileLink or Chisel AXI buses.
 To be specific, this means the individual address spaces of the external SV devices are observable and verifiable